-- 29. The Court reiterated in the case of Fressoz and Roire v.
-France [GC] that the purpose of this rule is to afford the Contracting States the opportunity of preventing or putting right usually through the courts the violations alleged against them before those allegations are submitted to the Court.
-It added that this provison must be applied with some degree of flexibility and without excessive formalism, and that it was sufficient that the applicant had raised before the national authorities, at least in substance and in compliance with the formal requirements and time-limits laid down in domestic law, the complaints intended to be made subsequently in Strasbourg (§§ 37-39). - 30.
-In situations where the applicant has not relied at any point in the courts dealing with his or her case on either Article 10 of the Convention or on arguments to the same or like effect based on domestic law, the Court declares the complaint inadmissible for non-exhaustion of domestic remedies, in accordance with Article 35 §§ 1 and 4 of the Convention (see, among other authorities, Aydar v.
-Turkey (dec.)). - 31.
+- 29. In situations where the applicant has not relied at any point in the courts dealing with his or her case on either Article 10 of the Convention or on arguments to the same or like effect based on domestic law, the Court declares the complaint inadmissible for non-exhaustion of domestic remedies, in accordance with Article 35 §§ 1 and 4 of the Convention (see, among other authorities, Aydar v.
+Turkey (dec.)). - 30.
 In addition, the Court accepts that, in verifying whether this rule has been respected, it is essential to have regard to the circumstances of the individual case and that it has to take realistic account not only of the existence of formal remedies in the legal system of the State concerned but also of the general legal and political context in which they operated, as well as the personal circumstances of the applicant, so that it can then examine whether, in all the circumstances of the case, the applicant did everything that could reasonably be expected of him or her to exhaust domestic remedies (Yılmaz and Kılıç v.
-Turkey, § 38). - 32.
+Turkey, § 38). - 31.
 Reference by the national courts, of their own motion and in substance, to the right to freedom of expression has also been found by the Court to satisfy the requirement of exhuastion of domestic remedies in this area (Yılmaz and Kılıç v.
-Turkey, § 42). - 33.
+Turkey, § 42). - 32.
 In the case of Karácsony and Others v.
 Hungary [GC], the respondent State argued that the applicants, members of parliament who had been subjected to disciplinary proceedings and ordered to pay fines on account of their conduct during a parliamentary hearing, had not exhausted the domestic remedies, namely a constitutional complaint.
 The Court dismissed this objection, noting that the complaint in question did not offer the applicants the possibility to request any form of rectification of the disciplinary decisions, since there were no regulations in Hungarian law to that effect (§§ 81-82); see also the case of Szanyi v.
 Hungary (§ 18).

-2. Victim status4 (Article 35 § 3 (a))
+2. Victim status (Article 35 § 3 (a))

-34. As a general rule, the Convention does not envisage the bringing of an actio popularis for the interpretation of the rights set out therein or permit individuals to complain about a provision of national law simply because they consider, without having been directly affected by it, that it may contravene the Convention.
+33. As a general rule, the Convention does not envisage the bringing of an actio popularis for the interpretation of the rights set out therein or permit individuals to complain about a provision of national law simply because they consider, without having been directly affected by it, that it may contravene the Convention.
 Where legistation affecting all citizens is in issue but no direct link between the law in question and the obligations or effects it created for the applicants can be established, the Court does not consider that they have standing as victims (Dimitras and Others v.
 Greece (dec.), § 31).
 It is, however, open to applicants to contend that a law violates their rights, in the absence of an individual measure of implementation, if they belong to a class of people who risk being directly affected by the legislation or if they are required either to modify their conduct or risk being prosecuted (Burden v. the United Kingdom [GC], §§ 33-34, and the references cited therein; Open Door and Dublin Well Woman v.
 Ireland, § 44).